-- When talking to someone, keep in mind the other person and their situation, and don’t insist on talking about yourself.
+- When talking to someone, keep the other person and their situation in mind, and don’t insist on talking about yourself.

 - If your friend is grieving a loved one, encourage them to talk to the person and listen well.

 - Give words of blessing.
 When we bless others, we release God’s grace on them.